2012 Wisconsin Senate recall elections

 The 2012 Wisconsin Senate recall elections were a set of recall elections for four Wisconsin state senators held on June 5, 2012.
 Four of the 33 seats in the Wisconsin Senate were up for election—all odd-numbered districts.
 Before the election, four of these seats were held by Republicans.
 The primary election was held on May 8, 2012.

 These recall elections followed the largest group of recall elections in U.S. history during the previous year, in which Republicans kept control of the Wisconsin Senate.
 Democrats flipped one Republican-held seat, regaining control of the chamber for the first time since 2008.

-After the elections, Democrats entered the remainder of the 100th Wisconsin Legislature with 17 of 33 seats.
+After the elections, Democrats held 17 of 33 seats for the remainder of the 100th Wisconsin Legislature, but no legislative sessions took place during this time.

 Background

 Voters put four state senators up for recall, all Republicans, because of the budget repair bill proposed by Governor Scott Walker and circumstances surrounding it.
 Democrats targeted Republicans for voting to significantly limit public employee collective bargaining.
 Scholars could cite only four times in American history when more than one state legislator has been recalled at roughly the same time over the same issue.
 The recall elections occurred on June 5, with May 8 being the date of the primary election.

 These recall elections followed the largest group of recall elections in U.S. history during the previous year, in which Republicans kept control of the Wisconsin Senate.
 In the June 5, 2012 recall elections, Democrats appeared to have taken over one seat from Republicans.